Richard Allen (diplomat)

-Sir Richard Hugh Sedley Allen KCMG (3 February 1903 – 16 January 1996) was a British diplomat.
+Sir Richard Hugh Sedley Allen KCMG (3 February 1903 – 16 January 1996) was a British diplomat who served as ambassador to Burma from 1956 to 1962.

 Early life and education

 Allen was born on 3 February 1903, the son of Sir Hugh Allen GCVO.
 He was educated at Royal Naval Colleges, Osborne and Dartmouth and New College, Oxford.

 Career

-Allen entered the Foreign Office and Diplomatic Service in 1927 and served in the British Embassy in Palestine.
-From 1946 to 1947 he was Head of the South-East Asia Department at the Foreign Office.
-He served as Counsellor at the British Embassy in Poland from 1948 to 1950.
+Allen entered the Foreign Office in 1927 after working for two years as an assistant to the governor of Palestine and was sent to Tokyo as third secretary.
+He then served at Prague, Berne and Bogatá before he returned to the Foreign Office for the duration of the Second World War.
+From 1945 to 1950, he served as Counsellor at the British Embassy in Poland.

-Allen served as Minister to Argentina from 1950 to 1954; Minister to Guatemala from 1954 to 1956; and Ambassador to Burma from 1956 to 1962.
+Allen served as Minister to Argentina from 1950 to 1954; Minister to Guatemala as head of the Legation from 1954 to 1956; and Ambassador to Burma from 1956 to 1962.
+During his posting in Rangoon he was appointed KCMG, the last British Ambassador to Burma to be knighted.

+After retiring from the Diplomatic Service, Allen became a lecturer at Walla Walla University, in Washington State, United States and held visiting lectureships at several other US universities.

 Personal life and death

 Allen married Juliet Thomson in 1945.
 She died in 1983.
-He had a stepson and one son who predeceased him.
+They had a son who predeceased him.

 Allen died on 16 January 1996, aged 92.